 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 This costs you nothing, but for legal reasons, I must inform you that if you click on one of my links in this post and subsequently make a purchase, I will earn a commission for referring you to Amazon.
 So, if you go ahead and click on through today and buy something, let me say a HUGE thank you!

-Why not sign up to receive regular updates packed full of free patterns, tips & tutorials to help you with your everyday sewing?
+Why not follow this blog to receive regular updates packed full of free patterns, tips & tutorials to help you with your everyday sewing?

 Making the triangles:

 1. Print off and cut out the template provided.
 Cut a total of 16 triangles, 4

 from each fabric you have chosen.

 2. With right sides facing, pin 2 triangles together and repeat with the other

 3. Stitch each triangle set together, following the marks from A through to C,